 In 2014, AVEY began efforts to expand community schools to other Reagan Vertical Team campuses, with the support of Education Austin, the American Federation of Teachers and the National Education Association.
 Four elementary schools (Barrington, Brown, Hart and Pickle) went through intensive planning processes with participation by hundreds of parents and teachers.
 Plans were refined and presented to AISD board members in Spring, 2016.
 Campuses are now implementing new strategies, included expanded after school programs, support for refugee families and increased parent engagement.
 Webb also renewed it community school planning process, and has started two new academies for sixth graders, the Innovation and World Cultures Academies.

 In 2015, AVEY was also awarded a 5-year federal Full Service Community Schools grant.
 This grant provides $500,000 per year to support community schools at Lanier High School, Burnet Middle School, Cook Elementary and Wooldridge Elementary.
 Both Lanier and Burnet now have fully staffed Family Resource Centers with social workers and adult education classes.
 Other funding goes to support after school programs and other student supports.
-The four schools are starting to develop their community school plans in late 2016.
+The four schools are developing their community school plans in 2017-18.

 On the state level, AVEY has led the way in developing community schools, with pilots schools in Dallas (John Neely Bryan Elementary) and El Paso (Bowie High School, Guillen Middle School, Hart Elementary and Zavala Elementary).
+Starting in November, 2017, AVEY began collaboration with the City of Houston, Houston ISD and TEA to explore the development of community schools in Houston.
 AVEY has also, through its Save Texas School project, developed legislation that has supported the development of community schools statewide.